What Is Paediatric Hip Pain?

 - Technologies to reduce pain, stimulate healing, and improve joint range-of-motion

-If your child is suffering from hip pain, don’t hesitate to consult a podiatrist promptly.
-Early intervention and treatment will help resolve underlying issues and ensure a return to pain-free activity as soon as possible.
+If your child is suffering from hip pain, don’t hesitate to consult a podiatrist.
+Early intervention will help resolve underlying issues and ensure your child’s pain is addressed promptly.

 Frequently Asked Questions